matrixorigin/matrixone-operator/docs/rfc/2022-07-05-mo-cluster.md

 Cluster rolling-update happens when any of the configuration files, cluster version, environment variables, container resources or command-line arguments changed.

-In current design, cluster controller will blindly sync all changes to the spec of `LogSet`, `DNSet` and `CNSet`.
+In current design, the cluster controller will blindly sync all changes to the spec of `LogSet`, `DNSet` and `CNSet`.
-This implies that we assume each component take care of it is own availability during an rolling-update and there is no guarantee of the upgrading order between different components.
+This implies that we assume each component takes care of its own availability during a rolling-update and there is no guarantee of the upgrading order between different components.
 The rolling-update handling of `LogSet` is elaborated [here](2022-07-04-logset.md), `DNSet` and `CNSet` have similar behavior.

 If the upgrade of mo-cluster requires certain ordering, e.g. upgrade LogService first, then DN and finally CN, cluster controller can be extended to support such policy in the future.